Bourkekev/ms3-your-recipe-hub/README.md

 The Materialize select for selecting a category on the search by category was not working on a mobile device.
 The options would flash up for a fraction of a second and then disappear and would not show again.
 This was tricky to figure out as it did not happen in the developer tools responsive mode on a desktop.
 Also the html for the select element is generated by materialize from my html in the template and materialize's javascript so is not technically something I developed.

 I could not figure it out from my site, so I decided I would create a pen on [codepen](https://codepen.io/bourkekev/pen/poybvQd) with just the basic html and required js css for materialize and test it there.
 So when I checked this pen on mobile the issue did not happen and it worked fine.
 So there was a problem somehow with my site.
-When I looked at the materialize input (that simultates a select) it has a class `dropdown-trigger`.
+When I looked at the materialize input (that simulates a select) it has a class `dropdown-trigger`.
 But also the dropdown in the navigation had a link with a class `dropdown-trigger`.
 So I removed the jQuery [materialize's docs](https://materializecss.com/navbar.html#navbar-dropdown) say to include from their example, and tested the select again on mobile.
 This time it worked as expected.

 So I had to change the class on the dropdown trigger in the navigation to be different than the select dropdown trigger, and that fixed the conflict.